 Pros

-- Auto-off timer keeps heater on in 8-hour timespans
+• Auto-off timer keeps heater on for 8-hour time spans before shutting off

-- Cool-touch construction; safe for children and pets
+• Cool-touch construction means that it’s safe for children and pets to be around with supervision

 Cons

-Get the Lasko 5586 space heater on Amazon.
+Get the Lasko space heater for bedrooms at Amazonor The Home Depot.

-For heating an off-grid cabin or keeping the bedroom warm, Mr. Heater’s Buddy Indoor-Safe Radiant Heater can deliver.
-This propane-powered heater is safe for both indoor and outdoor use, and one small propane bottle can power it through an entire night.
+For safely heating an off-grid cabin or keeping the bedroom warm, Mr. Heater’s Buddy space heater can deliver.
+This propane-powered heater is safe for both indoor and outdoor use, and one small propane container can power it through an entire night (though on maximum burn, it will need a new container swapped in after 3 hours).

 This heater produces radiant heat, has a built-in piezo igniter, and features a low-oxygen shutoff to disable the unit when the oxygen supply is low.
-Should it fall over, a tip-over switch will shut off the heater.
+Should it fall over, a tip-over switch will shut the unit off.
 The heater creates an “ideal burn” that poses no risk of carbon monoxide poisoning.
 However, like other fuel-burning heaters, this Mr. Heater unit isn’t entirely silent.

 Product Specs